-- Learners at AIC are achieving good results.
-TEC educational performance data supplemented by the PTE's own data for 2014 indicates that course completion at the college was on average 88 per cent in 2014.
+- Learners at Alphacrucis Ltd are achieving good results.
+TEC educational performance data supplemented by the PTE's own data for 2014 indicates that course completion at Alphacrucis Ltd was on average 82 per cent in 2014.
 Learners acquire relevant knowledge and skills for ministry work, gain maturity, and continue to be motivated throughout their studies.
 Most of the learners complete courses and gain qualification(s); (see Findings 1.1).
-The achievement rates for face-to-face and distance learning students are similar. - The organisation is strongly outcomes-focused and recognises that students must receive good value from their experience and their qualification.
-This is borne out by, for instance, the fact that all of the graduates from the Bachelor of Contemporary Ministry are now employed in fields related to their study (see Findings 1.2). - Feedback from graduates and industry indicates that the courses have an appropriate mix of theory and practice, and are delivered in a manner that enables learners to understand and achieve.
-The quality of the training provided at AIC is affirmed by a range of stakeholders who describe the graduates as work-ready, well presented and with well-developed skills and knowledge.
+The achievement rates for face-to-face students are slightly higher than for their distance learning counterparts. - The organisation is strongly outcomes-focused and recognises that students must receive good value from their experience and their qualification.
+This is borne out by, for instance, the fact that 43 of the 57 graduates from the Diploma in Christian Ministries are now employed in fields related to their study (see Findings 1.2). - Feedback from graduates and industry indicates that the courses have an appropriate mix of theory and practice, and that the courses are delivered in a manner that enables learners to understand and achieve.
+The quality of the training provided at Alphacrucis Ltd is affirmed by a range of stakeholders who describe the graduates as work-ready, well presented and with well-developed skills and knowledge.
 Employers and graduates report that the skills and knowledge gained are immediately applicable to the workplace and are valued by both the graduate and employer. - The EER team found consistent evidence of excellent teaching throughout the organisation.
-AIC has student support structures that are appropriate to the needs of the students and minimise barriers to them achieving their goals.
+Alphacrucis Ltd has student support structures that are appropriate to the needs of the students and minimise barriers to them achieving their goals.
 Students are very well supported both pastorally and academically. - The organisation is well governed and managed, engages well with its communities and industries, is providing quality training, and is valued for the positive contribution it makes to those industries and communities.